 Karisma Kapoor On Daring To Do Dil To Pagal Hai: No Actress Wanted To Be Cast Against Madhuri Dixit

 If you ask us to choose between Karisma Kapoor and Madhuri Dixit, we would feel as helpless as you!
 There's no denying that both Madhuri and Karisma killed it in Dil To Pagal Hai and the duo owns the success and popularity of the film as much as Shah Rukh Khan.
-While speaking to Humans Of Bombay, Karisma revealed how she dared to sign Dil To Pagal Hai, when no actress wanted to be cast against Madhuri in the film.
+While speaking to Humans of Bombay, Karisma revealed how she dared to sign Dil To Pagal Hai, when no actress wanted to be cast against Madhuri in the film.

 Karisma says that when she was offered Dil To Pagal Hai, no actress wanted to be cast against Madhuri Dixit.
 But she didn't want to shy away.
 She revealed that she not only did the film but got a National award for it as well!